 Pro Series 33" Stainless Steel Beach Scoop, which features a 5" bucket with heavy gauge stainless construction and a no slip handle.
 The stainless steel bucket has 5/8" round holes for quick sand release.
 It is made in the U.S.A.

 Long Handle Sand Scoops:

-In summary, consider where you will be using your beach sand scoop.
-Be sure to pick the right scoop for use on the land versus in the water.
-If you are hunting in the salt water, you should consider a stainless steel sand scoop.
-Treasure hunting in the water can be the most lucrative type of metal detecting.
-Remember, the best time to treasure hunt on the beach is before and after the crowds.
-Now you are ready to grab the right treasure scoop.
-So go put on your bathing suit, suntan lotion and head to the beach with your favorite metal detector!
+In closing, consider where you will use your beach sand scoop.
+Choose the right scoop for use on land versus in the water.
+When hunting in the water, you should consider a stainless steel sand scoop.
+Metal detecting in water can be the most lucrative.
+Before and after the crowds are the best times to treasure hunt on the beach.
+Now you are ready to grab the right scoop and start finding treasure.
+So go put on your bathing suit, and suntan lotion, and head to the beach with your favorite metal detector!